Post

 DLL Injection Using SetWindowsHookEx

-It is a technique where a dynamic-link library (DLL) is injected into a target process by creating a hook using the SetWindowsHookEx function.
-This allows the injected DLL to monitor and intercept various events, such as keyboard or mouse inputs, system messages, or window-related activities.
+It is a technique in which a Dynamic-Link Library (DLL) is injected into a target process by creating a hook using the SetWindowsHookEx function.
+This allows the injected DLL to monitor and intercept various events, such as keyboard or mouse input, system messages, or window-related activities.

 • LoadLibrary/LoadLibraryEx